 How to Help Someone with PTSD

 When trying to figure out how to help someone with PTSD, it can be difficult to know where to start.
-We’ve laid out 7 tips to give you a better idea of what you can do to support a loved one.
+We’ve laid out seven tips to give you a better idea of what you can do to support a loved one.

 1.)
 Social Support